Pipes of War

 ‘What about Moist Man?’ suggested Mary.

-Flush burst out laughing at this suggestion, but Suds gently patted his wife’s arm and said, ‘No love, that sounds wrong.’
+Flush burst out laughing at this suggestion and HyJean couldn’t help but giggle too.
+Suds gently patted his wife’s arm and said, ‘No love, that sounds wrong.’

-‘Hm, The Tap doesn’t sound very authoritative,’ said the captain.
+‘Hm, I like the idea, but The Tap doesn’t sound very authoritative,’ said the captain.

 ‘Well in America, we don’t call them taps, we call them faucets,’ said Nelson.